Struggling with mealtimes? We can help.

 Our comprehensive feeding assessment helps us understand your child’s unique needs and challenges around mealtimes.
 We use a structured, evidence-based approach to gather a full picture of their feeding skills, sensory responses, and mealtime experiences.

-• Standardised Assessments – We use tools such as the Sensory Profile 2 and Pedi-EAT to evaluate sensory processing and feeding-related behaviours.
+- Standardised Assessments – We use tools such as the Sensory Profile 2 and Pedi-EAT to evaluate sensory processing and feeding-related behaviours.

-Following the assessment, we provide a detailed report summarising our findings and recommendations.
+Following the assessment, we provide a report summarising our findings and recommendations.
 This may include tailored strategies, next steps for therapy and practical support to improve mealtimes at home.

-Treatment Process
+Therapy Process

 Each session is personalised to your child’s needs, helping them progress at their own pace.
 We also provide parents with practical strategies to support their child’s feeding development at home.